An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Statistical aspects of persistent homology

-There are many other cases where persistence features cannot be easily or directly interpreted but present valuable information for further processing.
-However, the highly non linear nature of diagrams prevents them to be immediately used as standard features in machine learning algorithms.
-Persistence landscapes and their variants, introduced in Section \ref{sec:land} offer a first option to convert persistence diagrams into elements of a vector space and have been used, for example, for protein binding \cite{kovacev2016using} or object recognition \cite{loc-pbsr-14}.
+Persistence landscapes and linear representations of persistence diagrams offer a first option to convert persistence diagrams into elements of a vector space that can be directly used as features in classical machine learning pipelines.
+This approach has been used, for example, for protein binding \citep{kovacev2016using}, object recognition \citep{loc-pbsr-14} or time-series analysis.
 In the same vein, the construction of kernels for persistence diagrams that preserve their stability properties has recently attracted some attention.
 Most of them have been obtained by considering diagrams as discrete measures in $\R^2$.
 Convolving a symmetrized (with respect to the diagonal) version of persistence diagrams with a 2D Gaussian distribution, \cite{reininghaus2015stable} introduce a multi-scale kernel and apply it to shape classification and texture recognition problems.
 Considering Wasserstein distance between projections of persistence diagrams on lines, \cite{CarriereOudot2017ICML} build another kernel and test its performance on several benchmarks.
-Other kernels, still obtain by considering persistence diagrams as measures, have also been proposed in \cite{kusano2017kernel}.
+Other kernels, still obtained by considering persistence diagrams as measures, have also been proposed in \cite{kusano2017kernel}.

 Various other vector summaries of persistence diagrams have been proposed and then used as features for different problems.
-For example, basic summaries are considered in \cite{DBLP:conf/ctic/BonisOOC16} and combined with quantization and pooling methods to address non rigid shape analysis problems; \emph{Betti curves} extracted from persistence diagrams are used with 1-dimensional Convolutional Neural Networks (CNN) to analyze time dependent data and recognize human activities from inertial sensors in \cite{umeda2017time}; \emph{persistence images} are introduced in \cite{adams2017persistence} and are considered to address some inverse problems using linear machine learnig models in \cite{obayashi2017persistence}.
+For example, basic summaries are considered in \cite{DBLP:conf/ctic/BonisOOC16} and combined with quantization and pooling methods to address non rigid shape analysis problems; Betti curves extracted from persistence diagrams are used with 1-dimensional Convolutional Neural Networks (CNN) to analyze time dependent data and recognize human activities from inertial sensors in \cite{umeda2017time,dindin2020topological}; \emph{persistence images} are introduced in \cite{adams2017persistence} and are considered to address some inverse problems using linear machine learning models in \cite{obayashi2017persistence}.

-Connections between persistence homology and deep learning have also very recently started to be explored.
-For example, as already mentioned above, \cite{umeda2017time} combine persistent homology with CNNs to analyze multivariate time-dependent data.
-Approaches combining persistence and deep learning have also been proposed in molecular biology - see, e.g., \cite{cang2017topologynet}.